 Barks, whines or howls or makes other disturbing noises in an excessive, continuous or untimely fashion; (Ord.
 1994-O-3, 2-10-1994)

-Molests passerby or chases passing vehicles.
-“Molest”, as used in this section, shall mean to assault or threaten a person in any way including aggressively approaching or jumping on a person;
+Molests a passerby or chases passing vehicles.
+“Molest”, as used in this section, shall mean to assault or threaten a person in any way, including aggressively approaching or jumping on a person;

 Attacks, chases or worries other domestic animals, or any species of wild animal.
-“Worry” as used in this section, shall mean to harass by tearing, biting or shaking with the teeth.
-(Ord.
+“Worry” as used in this section, shall mean to harass by tearing, biting or shaking with the teeth; (Ord.
 2014-O-3, 3-13-2014)

-Is determined by the town marshal department or Salt Lake Valley health department to be a public nuisance by virtue of being offensive or dangerous to the public health, welfare or safety.
-(Ord.
+Is determined by the town marshal department or Salt Lake Valley health department to be a public nuisance by virtue of being offensive or dangerous to the public health, welfare or safety; or (Ord.
 1994-O-3, 2-10-1994)

 Leaves fecal matter which is not immediately disposed of.
 (Ord.
 1999-O-1, 4-8-1999)

-Any animals which, by virtue of the number maintained, are determined by the town marshal department or Salt Lake Valley health department to be offensive or dangerous to the public health, welfare or safety.
+Any animals which, by virtue of the number maintained, are determined by the town marshal department or Salt Lake Valley health department to be offensive or dangerous to the public health, welfare or safety shall be deemed nuisance animals pursuant to this Section.
 (Ord.
 1994-O-3, 2-10-1994)

 5-2-9: REGULATIONS AND PROHIBITIONS: